-Cause Sol Solution Processor thermal protection activated: 1.
+Cause Sol ution Processor thermal protection activated: 1.
 Ensure that the computer air vents are not blocked and the processor cooling fan is running.
 A fan may be blocked or not turning.
-OR if the processor fan (or other system fan) spins.
-If the fan The heat sink is not properly attached to the processor.
+2. Open the access panel, press the power button, and see if OR 2. the processor fan (or other system fan) spins.
+If the fan does The heat sink is not properly attached to the processor. not spin, make sure the fan cable is plugged onto the system board header.
 3. If fan a plugged in and not spinning, replace it.